Appventurez- app development company

 5. Food Sorting and Quality Control— As previously mentioned, AI-assisted machinery can automate the process of sorting packaged food products.
 Similarly, equipped with high-end techs like IR spectroscopy, AI can easily detect food spoilage ultimately reducing revenue deficit.

-AI in the food industry
+Automation in food industry

 Transformative Role of Robotics and AI in Food Industry